trueadm/ripple/README.md

 Clicking the `<button>` will create a new item.

 > Note: `for...of` loops inside components must contain either dom elements or components.
-Otherwise, the loop can be run inside an `effect` or in a function.
+Otherwise, the loop can be run inside an `effect` or function.

 ### Try statements